-We focus exclusively on Information Governance issues, helping companies meet their IG objectives, including Information Lifecycle Management, Data Privacy, Defensible Disposal, Information Security, Operational Effectiveness, and IG Risk Management.
+We focus exclusively on Information Governance issues, helping companies meet their IG challenges, including Records Management, Data Privacy, Information Security, Data Responsiveness, and Cost Savings and Operational Efficiency.

-- The Partners and other senior members do the work
+- The senior staff members do the work

 - We believe that the challenge of IG — balancing data retention and disposal obligations – can be solved